jeffreykegler/old_kollos/notes/misc/strand.md

   - For every rule, call it `r`, with `postdot` as its LHS.

-    + Let `new-rule` be the left inter-nucleotide rule of `Prediction(r)`.
+    + Let

-    + Let `new-node` be the virtual Earley item `[Prediction(new-rule), orig, split ]`.
+              new-rule = Forward-inter-nucleotide(Prediction(r))
+              new-node = [Prediction(new-rule), split, split]

     + `Add-link(new-node, [undef, inter-node])`

   - `Node-to-bocage-add(new-node)`

 * INTRA-NUCLEOTIDE LOOP:
-  Loop once over every node whose dotted rule is a left nucleotide.
-  This is done by initializing a stack (the "working stack") to those "left nucleotide nodes" that were added in the INTER-NUCLEOTIDE LOOP.
+  While `working-stack` is not empty:

-  This loop is guaranteed to terminate, because the grammar is cycle-free, any node added this loop is the parent ("effect") of the node that was most recently popped from the stack
+     - This loop is guaranteed to terminate, because the grammar is cycle-free, any node added this loop is the parent ("effect") of the node that was most recently popped from the stack (its "cause") and every cause-effect chain will eventually reach a effect node that is the left nucleotide of the start rule, which will not be the cause of any effect node.
-  (its "cause")
-  and every cause-effect chain will eventually reach a effect node that is the left nucleotide of the start rule, which will not be the cause of any effect node.

-    - If the working stack is empty, exit INTRA-NUCLEOTIDE LOOP.

     - Pop a node from the working stack.
       Call the current node `cause-node == [ dr, orig, split ]`.
-      `dr` will be a left nucleotide penult.
-      For instance, `dr` might be the dotted rule `X-L ::= A B . b5L` from the above example.

-    - Let `cause-symbol` be the LHS of `dr`.
-      The cause symbol will be a nucleosugar.
-      In our example, this symbol would be `X-L`.

-    - Let `base-symbol` be the base symbol of `cause-symbol`.
-      In our example, this symbol would be `X`.

-    - If `X` is the start symbol, do not execute the following steps.
+    - If `Rule(dr)` is a start rule, do not execute the following steps.
-      Restart INTRA-NUCLEOTIDE LOOP from the beginning.
+      Restart INTRA-NUCLEOTIDE-LOOP from the beginning.

-    - For every Earley item in the Earley set `orig` whose postdot symbol is `base-symbol`
+    - Follow the predecessors of `cause-node` back to its prediction.
+Let the links for that predictions be the set `prediction-links`.

+    - PREDICTION-LINK-LOOP:
+      For each link, call it `pred-link`,
+      in `predictions-links`.

-      + Let that Earley item be
+      + Let `pred-link = [undef, pred-node]`.
-        `pred-eim = [pred-dr, pred-orig, orig]`.
-The
-        Earley sets index Earley items by postdot symbol, so that `pred-eim` can be found efficiently.
-       In our example, `pred-dr` might be
-       `U ::= V W .
-X Y`.

-     + Let the dotted rule of `pred-eim` be `pred-dr`.

-     * Let `effect-rule` be the left intra-nucleotide rule of `pred-eim`.
-       In our example,
-       `effect-rule` might be
-       `U-L ::= V W X-L b42L`.
+        `pred-node` must be a medial,

-     * Let `effect-dr` be the penult of `effect-rule`.
+        and its postdot symbol must be the base symbol of `LHS(dr)`.
-       In our example,
-       `effect-dr` would be
-       `U-L ::= V W X-L . b42L`.

-      + Expand `pred-eim` into the bocage node `pred-node` as described under
-        "Expanding an Earley item into a bocage node" above.

-      + Create the bocage node `[ effect-dr, pred-orig, split ]`.
-        Call this `new-node`.

-      + Add `[pred-node, cause-node]` as a link of `new-node`.

-      + Push `new-node` onto the working stack.
+               new-rule = Forward-intra-nucleotide(Rule(pred-node))
+               new-node = [
+                   DR-convert(new-rule, DR(pred-node)),
+                   Orig(pred-node), split
+               ]

+      + `Add-link(new-node, [Clone-node(pred-node, new-rule), cause-node])`

+      + `Node-to-bocage-add(new-node)`

-      + Restart INTRA-NUCLEOTIDE LOOP from the beginning.
+  - Restart INTRA-NUCLEOTIDE LOOP from the beginning.

 ## Starting a suffix parse